Azure-Samples/ai-search-skills-in-a-box/README.md

 - Update the Azure Function App to perform other actions and return more metadata to be indexed
 - Update the skill set to include additional skills
   - You can find the available skills [here](https://learn.microsoft.com/en-us/azure/search/cognitive-search-predefined-skills#azure-ai-resource-skills)
+- Integrate with one of the skills available in [azure-search-power-skills](https://github.com/Azure-Samples/azure-search-power-skills) repository
 - Integrate vector search and semantic search capabilities

 ## Deploy the Solution